-1) The site must be a single deposit or sealed component containing artifacts, and features, human remains, or other materials clearly associated with particular phases of the Paleo-Indian period.

-2) These materials must be found in demonstrably undisturbed deposits.

-3) Materials found in deposits must be securely dated.

-4) The deposit must be tested in such a way that archeologists can validate the presence of the first three characteristics.
+- 1. The site must be a single deposit or sealed component containing artifacts. and features, human remains, or other materials clearly associated with particular phases or the Paleo-Indian period. - 2.
+These materials must be found in demonstrably undisturbed deposits. - 3.
+Materials found in deposits must be securely dated. - 4.
+The deposit must be tested in such a way that archaeologists can validate the presence of the first three characteristics.
 Such testing must not totally destroy the site.